apache/incubator-gluten/docs/developers/CppCodingStyle.md

 		the function name. such as. use `get(size_t index)` instead of `getByIndex`.
 * A function should focus on a single logic operation.
 * A function should do as the name meaning.
-	* do everything converd by the function name
+	* do everything covered by the function name
-	* don't do anything not convered by the function name
+	* don't do anything not covered by the function name

 ## Variable